 NGC reports 2,150 examples in MS65; 1,492 examples in MS66; and 131 in MS67.
 A single example earned NGC’s top population grade of MS68.
 PCGS has seen many more examples, but its grades bear out the same opinion.
 PCGS reports 1,573 examples in MS64; 6,351 in MS65; 5,797 in MS66; and 602 examples in MS67.
 To date, PCGS has certified four examples in MS68.

-The market price for a 1971-S Eisenhower dollar in original government packaging is approximately $12.
+The market price for a 1971-S Eisenhower dollar in original government packaging is approximately $12 USD.
 Although the coin features less silver than a traditional silver dollar, the value of a 1971-S Eisenhower dollar in its original packaging will rise and fall depending on the price of silver.
 In certified grades, the coin can trade for considerably more.
 At MS65 and MS66, the 1971-S sells on online markets, such as eBay, for $18 to $25.
 The jump grade is MS67, where coins bring $250 and up, depending on eye appeal, CAC approval, and other factors.
 The record price paid at auction for a 1971-S Eisenhower dollar (non-variety) was $6,900, which was hammered in March 2012 at a Heritage auction.
 The market price for PCGS MS68 coins has trended downward in recent years as the population doubled from two to four pieces.

 1971-S Eisenhower Dollar Varieties – The FS-401 “Peg Leg”

 The FS-401 variety is known by generalists as the “Peg Leg” variety.
-Rob Ezerman dedicates four chapters of Collectible Ike Varieties to a discussion to the Peg Legs, which also appear (with great frequency) on the Proof issues of 1971.
+Researcher Rob Ezerman dedicates four chapters of Collectible Ike Varieties to a discussion of the Peg Legs, which also appear (with great frequency) on the Proof issues of 1971.
 Ezerman calls the FS-401 the Fading Peg Leg and differentiates it from the non-FS-401 “Straight Peg Leg” variety.

-If Ezerman is correct, approximately 100,000 to 150,000 examples of this variety were struck.
+If Ezerman is correct, then approximately 100,000 to 150,000 examples of this variety were struck.
 This estimate might be an overstatement by degree, as to date, only 367 have been certified by PCGS and five by NGC.
 Certified populations on modern coins can be misleading, however, as it’s highly doubtful that much of a market would exist today for even 5,000 examples of this variety in certified holders.

 Diagnosing an FS-401 Fading Peg Leg is fairly straightforward.
 The lack of serifs is most apparent on the base of the E, the back leg of the R, and the left arms of the T and Y. One of two known FS-401 dies features obverse die doubling.
 The DDO is notched at the tips of the U of “TRUST” and the base of the O and D of “GOD”.
 The non-DDO FS-401 will sometimes appear coupled with a Doubled Die Reverse.